-SCI's summary of active accounts as of May 2011 lists five research grants totaling £1.9 million, or about $3 million.
-Schistosomiasis Control Initiative, Account summary (May 2011).
+SCI's summary of active accounts as of May 2013 lists five research grants totaling £2.4 million, or about $3.9 million.
+Schistosomiasis Control Initiative advisory board financial report (June 2013).

 "Once we have people that want to give at least $100,000, we talk to them directly.
 Two examples:

 - Someone wanted to do something special with his money, so we're doing hydrocele surgery in Niger.
 He gave us $200,000 and we told him we could do ~1000 hydrocele surgeries.